pauldambra/pauldambra.github.io/_posts/2015-02-17-reactotype-1.md

 Fast, simple, easy, and...

 The [gulp setup](https://github.com/pauldambra/reactotype/blob/776d915fb9138532df21b2ac97518ba90f152543/gulpfile.js) was _sooooo_ much better than I could have managed myself.
-Browserify & reactify so that I can just use CommonJS modules and it all ends up in the browser correctly.
+Browserify & reactify so that I can use CommonJS modules and it all ends up in the browser correctly.

 And [gulp webserver](https://www.npmjs.com/package/gulp-webserver)!
 I love finding new (to me), awesome (to me) things